Maintenance Management Software

 It’s no secret that what gets measured gets managed.
 Simply tracking metrics can lead to improvements, as more operators and managers are mindful of KPIs.
 However, tracking is just the first part of the optimisation equation.
 Solid data is the foundation for effective improvement.

 A key advantage of CMMS Software is that metric tracking is taken care of with minimal administration.
 KPIs like Mean Time Before Failure (MTBF), Mean Time To Repair (MTTR), Planned Maintenance Percentage (PMP), and system availability are calculated automatically.
-A CMMS also comes with predefined reports and graphics that give stakeholders a clear picture of progress and problem areas.
+Maintenance Software also comes with predefined reports and graphics that give stakeholders a clear picture of progress and problem areas.

 Experts recommend spending a few weeks tracking the current state of affairs before implementing changes to strategy.